Sol-20: Tom Swift Terminal

 Since 1973, Felsenstein had been looking for ways to lower the cost.
 One of his earliest designs in the computer field was the Pennywhistle modem, a 300 bits per second acoustic coupler that was 1/3 the cost of commercial models.
-When he saw Don Lancaster's TV Typewriter on the cover of the September 1973 Popular Electronics, he began adapting its circuitry as the basis for a design he called the Tom Swift Terminal.
+When he saw Don Lancaster's TV Typewriter on the cover of the September 1973 Radio Electronics, he began adapting its circuitry as the basis for a design he called the Tom Swift Terminal, a reference to the fictional scientist and inventor of the same name.
 The terminal was deliberately designed to allow it to be easily repaired.
 Combined with the Pennywhistle, users would have a cost-effective way to access Community Memory.
+Marsh and Felsenstein reconnected once Marsh finished building his TV Typewriter in 1974.
+When Felsenstein saw it, he began to design his own terminal, which he hoped to deploy as a replacement for Community Memory teletypes.

 In January 1975, Felsenstein saw a post on Community Memory by Bob Marsh asking if anyone would like to share a garage.
 Marsh was designing a fancy wood-cased digital clock and needed space to work on it.
 Felsenstein had previously met Marsh at school and agreed to split the $175 rent on a garage in Berkeley.
 Shortly after, Community Memory shut down for the last time, having burned out the relationship with its primary funding source, Project One, as well the energy of its founding members.